2018 PKAL Upstate New York Regional Network Meeting

 The conference begins with registration at 8:00 a.m. on Saturday, February 3, 2018, followed by a welcome address at 8:30 a.m. and keynote address by Dr. John Coley from Northeastern University.
 Dr. Coley’s work seeks to examine the structure of knowledge, reasoning, and conceptual development.
 Research questions addressed include: How do we organize what we know?
 How do we use what we know to make guesses about what we don’t know?
 How do people decide what kind of knowledge is relevant in a particular situation?
 How does growing up in different environments lead to different ways of thinking and reasoning about the world?
 His address is titled: Intuitive thinking and science education: Biology and beyond.

 To learn more about the conference, and specific sessions, please visit the program here.

-Conference registration is online.
-The conference registration fee is $65 for professionals and includes breakfast, lunch and conference materials.
+The conference registration fee is $65 for professionals (faculty and administrators) and includes breakfast, lunch and conference materials.
 Attendees wishing to present a poster are asked to indicate such in the registration process.